mnemnion/orb/doc/md/Orbit/block.md

 end
 ```

- Sorts lines into structure and prose\.

- \- line : taken from block\.lines
+ - line : taken from block.lines

- \- returns:
+ - returns:
-        1\. true for structure, false for prose
+        1. true for structure, false for prose
-        2\. id of structure line or "" for prose
+        2. id of structure line or "" for prose

 ```lua